 Emotional hunger is a feeling.
 Feelings start in the brain as responses to our thoughts, and then travel down into the body, where they can often be felt as physical impressions.
 Often, we mistake feelings for signals originating in the body.
 An emotional hunger can feel as real as a physiological hunger for food.

 Here is the key to this strategy: food will never resolve an emotional hunger for very long.
 If you are eating because you’re bored, angry, sad, irritated, stressed – whatever the feeling may be – no amount of food will fill up that hunger.
 Instead, working to resolve and process your feelings is the key to overcoming an emotional hunger.

 When you notice yourself beginning to reach for food, take a moment to ask yourself if what you are experiencing is a sensation of hunger or a feeling of hunger.
 You may be surprised by the answer.

-It’s time to stop seeing overeating as the enemy, or your appetite as the enemy.
+It’s time to stop seeing overeating as the enemy or your appetite as the enemy.
 It is simply a symptom that is asking us to look deeper.
-Overeating has nothing to do with lack of willpower and more to do with “how” we eat versus “what” we eat.
+Overeating has nothing to do with a lack of willpower and more with “how” we eat versus “what” we eat.
 Try these simple strategies for shifting your relationship with food and you may find overeating to be a habit of the past.